anodyne99/Weapon-Detection-YOLO/README.md

-# Weapon Detection Using YOLO architecture
+# Weapon Detection Using YOLO Toolset